furbrain/STIC/firmware/docs/source/index.rst

 Very occasionally the device will get a hard crash.
 The simplest thing to do is to perform a hard reset.
 The hard reset button is surface mounted on the PCB next to the USB socket.
 Use a toothpick to feel for this button on the PCB in the area indicated.
-You will need to press down rather than in, and you should feel a definite click when you have found it.
+You will need to press down rather than in (in the direction of the arrow on the image), and you should feel a definite click when you have found it.
 This will restart your device from safe mode and after a crash.

 USB Drive not appearing
 +++++++++++++++++++++++